 Again and again the question recurred without solution, how the garrison of the fortress of Masada could ever fill their cisterns, and, above all, whence the camp of the besiegers could have obtained their supplies.
 There surely must have been, even since the days of the Crusaders, a considerable diminution in the rainfall of these regions.
-In taking leave of Sebbeh, we must not forget the very strong similarity in position and architectural arrangement between it and the eastle of Kulat-el-Kurn in the north, though this latter is on a small scale.
+In taking leave of Sebbeh, we must not forget the very strong similarity in position and architectural arrangement between it and the castle of Kulat-el-Kurn in the north, though this latter is on a small scale.
 An inspection of the two must strengthen the impression that el-Kurn is also originally a Jewish fortress adapted by the Crusaders.

-Our Arabs had brought in after midnight two skins of water for ourselves, but none of our forty-three beasts nor the horses of our guard had drunk since yesterday morning, so there was no delay in the start, that they might enjoy a draught at Wady Um Bagkhek, a little perennial stream, five hours distant.
 By eight o'clock all were off, and we rode through the old Roman camps.
-It is here that we can best realize the truly terrible barrenness of this shore.
+It is here that we can best realise the truly terrible barrenness of this shore.
 Elsewhere the desolation is comparatively partial, here it reigns supreme.
 The two miles of rugged slope that lay between our path and the sea are difficult to describe.
 They are formed of a soft white and very salt deposit, torn and furrowed by winter torrents in every direction, which have left fantastic ruins and castles of olden shape, flat-topped mamelons, cairns, and every imaginable form into which a wild fancy could have moulded matter, standing in a labyrinth, north and south, before and behind us.

-When we reached the Wady Hafaf, we found in its bed many seyâls (acacia), gnarled old trees sunk in the depression, and never rising above its top, but no trace of water.
+When we reached the Wady Hafaf, we found in its bed many seyals (acacia), gnarled old trees sunk in the depression, and never rising above its top, but no trace of water.
 Here we turned down to the shore, which we followed for about two hours.
-The curious ripple lines which have been before mentioned, we could clearly trace to-day running right across the sea; and perhaps caused here by the meeting of the north and south currents from the Jordan and the Arabah.
-The shore differed in character from that further north. was not so much drift-wood to mark the reach of the lake in spring, and when the old terraces sink down to the water's edge, the beach is merely soft shale, scarcely disintegrated.
-In other places it is a very fine deep shingle, with no large rounded pebbles, but small flat gravel and angular flints, all very tine.
+It differed in character from that further north.
+There was not so much drift-wood to mark the reach of the lake in spring, and when the old terraces sink down to the water's edge, the beach is merely soft shale, scarcely disintegrated.
+In other places it is a very fine deep shingle, with no large rounded pebbles, but small flat gravel and angular flints, all very fine.
 In fact, now that we have reached the shallow south portion of the lake, or backwater, the action of the sea is very different from what it was north of the peninsula.
-Yet there must be a considerable current, for while the thermometer in the shade was 75°, the temperature of the sea in the shallow part, marked as a ford in the maps, was only 58°.
-There were several birds, ducks and grebes, swimming about, as if feeding, and swallows skimming on the surface in pursuit of the myriads of water-flies and mosquitoes, which danced over it.
+Yet there must be a considerable current, for while the thermometer in the shade was 75°, the temperature of the sea in the shallow part, marked as a ford in the maps, was only 58°. were several birds, ducks, and grebes, swimming about, as if feeding, and swallows skimming on the surface in pursuit of the myriads of water-flies and mosquitoes, which danced over it.
 In several shallow lagoons the bottom was well paddled by the footprints of the black storks, which we had seen in the distance, and which had evidently been searching for a scanty breakfast in the early morning.
 At the depth of two feet, several yards in, we found crystals of salt formed in a thick crust at the bottom, and of course not a trace of any shells.